Drive (2011 film): Plot

 The Driver confronts Shannon, who reveals that he called Bernie about the money and unwittingly mentioned Irene.
 Furious, the Driver tells Shannon to flee, as Nino will surely hunt them both.
 Nino reveals to Bernie that a low-level Philadelphia mobster stashed the money at the pawn shop to set up a new operation.
-Anyone tied to the robbery must be killed, as they could lead the East Coast mob to Nino and Bernie.
+Anyone tied to the robbery must be killed, as they could lead the East Coast Italian-American Mafia to Nino and Bernie.
+Learning this, Bernie reluctantly murders Cook.

-Bernie murders Cook.
-When Shannon refuses to divulge the Driver's whereabouts, Bernie fatally slashes Shannon's forearm with a straight razor.
+Later that night, Bernie visits Shannon at his shop, and fatally slashes Shannon's forearm with a straight razor when he refuses to divulge information.
 The Driver discovers Shannon's corpse at the auto shop.
 He disguises himself with a rubber stuntman's mask and follows Nino from the pizzeria to the Pacific Coast Highway.
-He rams Nino's car onto a beach, then drowns him in the ocean.
+He rams Nino's car onto a beach, killing his driver, before drowning him in the ocean.
 He calls Irene and tells her that he will not return, explaining that she and Benicio were the best part of his life.

 The Driver meets with Bernie, who promises that Irene will be safe in exchange for the money.
 At the Driver's car, Bernie stabs him in the stomach, but he stabs Bernie to death and manages to drive away, leaving Bernie's corpse and the money behind.
-Irene knocks on the Driver's apartment door and walks away when no one answers.
-Although wounded, the Driver drives into the night.
+Irene knocks on the Driver's apartment door and leaves when no one responds.
+Although wounded, the Driver drives into the night, his fate ultimately unknown.